Our funded researchers

 - Coeliac UK is the largest single funder of research into coeliac disease in the UK

-- Since 2005 we have contributed around £2 million to research to understand the genetic basis and immune processes involved in the disease as well as laying the foundations for a potential vaccine
+- Since 2005 we have secured around £3 million for research to understand the genetic basis and immune processes involved in the disease as well as laying the foundations for a potential vaccine

 - We have also commissioned other research such as preventing cross contamination in commercial kitchens